taylorjohn/hangman/README.md

 **Hangman -** The regular game as in the challenge

 Here is my pthon file [Hangman](https://github.com/taylorjohn/hangman/blob/main/hangman.py)

+It chooses a random word from a external word list.
+It displays the blank for each letter in word length.

+The player chooses a letter

+   if letter matches any blanks it displays
+      continues till no blanks left
+         wins

+   if letter not match to ay blanks
+      removes a life
+      conitues till no lifes left
+         loses

 1. A real player chooses letters and play
 2.  computer picks random letters and plays (horrible odds)